-The Toronto General Hospital Eating Disorder Program provides assessment and intensive treatment to adults (age 17+) with eating disorders and other comorbid mental
+The Toronto General Hospital Eating Disorder Program provides assessment and treatment to adults (age 17+) with eating disorders and other comorbid mental health conditions.
+Our program includes inpatient, intensive outpatient and individual therapy outpatient treatment services.

 Residents will have the opportunity to work with adults of various ages and with a range of eating disorder diagnoses including anorexia nervosa, bulimia nervosa, other specified feeding or eating disorder (OSFED) and avoidant/restrictive food intake disorder (ARFID).
 (Note that we do not provide services for binge eating disorder.)
 Our patients commonly have comorbid mental health concerns including mood and anxiety disorders, posttraumatic stress disorder, obsessive compulsive disorder, substance use disorders, personality disorders, and other difficulties with emotion regulation and impulsivity.
 Our treatment program is focused on trauma-informed, evidence-based care within a cognitive behavioural framework.
-Residents will have the opportunity to perform semi-structured diagnostic assessments, provide structured individual CBT including Enhanced CBT for Eating Disorders (CBT-E), CBT for ARFID, and group CBT and/or DBT, as well as participate in multidisciplinary clinical team meetings.
+Residents may have the opportunity to work in both inpatient and outpatient settings, and will perform semi-structured diagnostic assessments, provide structured individual CBT (including inpatient CBT sessions and outpatient and Enhanced CBT for Eating Disorders (CBT-E), CBT for ARFID), and group CBT and/or DBT, as well as participate in multidisciplinary clinical team meetings.